0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Hardware Security/Week 4/Homework/Ethan Berei - Hardware Security HW 2; Chapter 5 Discussion Questions.md

 Provide an example of hardware Trojan in a cryptomodule.
 ```

 The most prolific example of the hardware Trojan against a cryptomodule is the Malicious Off-Chip Leakage Enables by Side-channels attack (MOLES).
 In MOLES, the attack will add a side-channel onto a chip that will allow the attackers to gain a cryptographic key or other important information that can be used to crack the system.
+For instance, the key to a cryptomodule can be stolen and XORED with a PRNG to create a pseudo-random

 ## Question 6: ASIC vs. FPGA Trojans